Visual Arts Overview

 Since it was founded the Herbert has always tried to reflect developments in contemporary art by collecting new and recent works in a variety of media and styles.
 These include works by Prunella Clough, Cornelia Parker and Mona Hatoum.
 We are currently developing a collection of art on the themes of conflict, peace and reconciliation.

-You can see the Herbert's collection of oil paintings on the Your Paintings website here.
+You can see the Herbert's collection of oil paintings on the Art UK website here.